-This morning transfer to Hazarat Nizamuddin railway station to board the express train to Agra (duration approximately 1.5 hours).
+This morning transfer to Hazarat Nizamuddin railway station to travel one and a half hours by express train to Agra.
 After checking into your hotel, tour the city of Agra, visiting the Tomb of Itmad-Ud-Daulah and the impressive Agra Fort.
 Later, view the magnificent Taj Mahal in all its glory as the sun is setting.
-Firstly, board your group coach and drive through the streets of Agra.
+Board your group coach and drive through the streets of Agra.
 No polluting vehicles are allowed within a 500m radius of the Taj Mahal complex.
 At a designated point, the group will disembark the coach and board smaller electric carts to continue to the entrance gate.
-After clearing security and baggage checks you will be admitted to the complex.
+After clearing security and baggage checks you will be admitted to the complex (please limit items carried).
 You will spend approximately two hours here; sightseeing is easy with almost no steps.
-For admission to the main mausoleum area, you are required to wear shoe covers (this may be provided on site - be prepared to bring an additional pair of socks).
+For admission to the main mausoleum area, you are required to wear shoe covers

+(this may be provided on site - be prepared to bring an additional pair of socks).
+Today includes approximately three to four hours of easy sightseeing on foot.

 Please note: The Taj Mahal is currently undergoing renovations to its exterior.
-The work is estimated to be completed by March 2018 and will be done in phases so that visitors to the Taj will still be able to experience the beauty of this architectural wonder.
+The work is estimated to be completed by December 2018 and will be done in phases so that visitors to the Taj will still be able to experience the beauty of this architectural wonder.